JuliaLang/julia/doc/src/manual/environment-variables.md

 # Environment Variables

-Julia may be configured with a number of environment variables, either in the usual way of the operating system, or in a portable way from within Julia.
+Julia can be configured using various environment variables, either in the standard way for the operating system, or in a portable way from within Julia itself.
+Suppose you want to set the environment variable `JULIA_EDITOR` to `vim`, then either type `ENV["JULIA_EDITOR"] = "vim"` for instance in the REPL to make this change on a case by case basis, or add this expression to the user configuration file `~/.julia/config/startup.jl` in your home directory to produce a permanent effect.[^1] The current value of the same environment variable is determined by evaluating `ENV["JULIA_EDITOR"]`.

-Suppose you want to set the environment variable `JULIA_EDITOR` to `vim`, then either type `ENV["JULIA_EDITOR"] = "vim"` for instance in the REPL to make this change on a case by case basis, or add the same to the user configuration file `~/.julia/config/startup.jl` in the user's home directory to have a permanent effect.
-The current value of the same environment variable is determined by evaluating `ENV["JULIA_EDITOR"]`.
+[^1]: Note that the `~/.julia/config` directory and the `~/.julia/config/startup.jl` file may have to be created the first time you need them.

 The environment variables that Julia uses generally start with `JULIA`.
-If [`InteractiveUtils.versioninfo`](@ref) is called with `verbose` equal to `true`, then the output will list defined environment variables relevant for Julia, including those for which `JULIA` appears in the name.
+If [`InteractiveUtils.versioninfo`](@ref) is called with `verbose` equal to `true`, then the output will list the defined environment variables relevant for Julia, including those which include `JULIA` in their names.

 ## File locations